tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/network/RankingNetwork.md

     do), its default value will be set to the mask generated for `inputs` by the previous layer (if `input` did come from a layer that generated a corresponding mask, i.e. if it came from a Keras layer with masking support.
+-   If the layer is not built, the method will call `build`.

 <!-- Tabular view -->
  <table class="responsive fixed orange">